owntracks/booklet/docs/features/waypoints.md

 }
 ```

-When you set up a shared waypoint (with a `desc`ription and a `rad`ius), this
+When you set up a waypoint (with a `desc`ription and a `rad`ius), this
 waypoint is published to the broker with the current time stamp.
 If you update
 the waypoint definition on the device at a later stage, the waypoint is
 re-published, with the _original_ timestamp, but with possibly new
 `desc`ription and/or `rad`ius.
 To be precise, the `tst` timestamp is used as an
 identifier of the waypoint even if it is later modified on the device.
-For waypoints that are not shared, the above obviously does not apply.

 Subscribers to the broker (our apps and any other program) can avoid getting
 waypoints by subscribing to, say, `owntracks/+/+`; also broker ACLs can